Shloimy15e/glicks/README.md

 The items can be filtered by category and by Milk/Parve status.

+* [ ]  I will Iyh add an allergens filter and possibly a tags filter.

 ### Search

 users van search for items using the search bar, accuracy may vary.

+* [ ]  I will Iyh add tags to search if necessary

 ## How items and categories will be added: